t5ip/sicp/README.md

 # sicp
-Exercises from the book SICP using Scheme.
+Exercises from the book SICP using MIT Scheme.

 Note: for the rest of the book, racket will be used and code will be in: